Adaptive Mix for Semi-Supervised Medical Image Segmentation: Experiments and Results

 \subsection{Implementation Details}

 \textbf{Experimental environment:} Hardware: NVIDIA A40 GPU with 48G GPU memory.
-Software: Python 3.8, PyTorch \citep{paszke2019pytorch} 1.11.0, CUDA 11.3.
-We utilize AdamW \citep{kingma2014adam} as the optimizer with a fixed learning rate of 1e-4.
+Software: Python 3.8, PyTorch~\citep{paszke2019pytorch} 1.11.0, CUDA 11.3.
+We utilize AdamW~\citep{kingma2014adam} as the optimizer with a fixed learning rate of 1e-4.
 The training time is set to 100 epochs for the ACDC and ISIC datasets and 1000 epochs for the LA dataset.

-\textbf{Framework:} We employ U-Net \citep{ronneberger2015u}/V-Net \citep{milletari2016v} as the supervised baseline architecture for 2D/3D image segmentation, respectively.
-We utilize FixMatch \citep{sohn2020fixmatch}, MT \citep{tarvainen2017mean}, and CPS \citep{chen2021semi} as the base frameworks for self-training, mean-teacher, and co-training, respectively.
-These frameworks build upon the concept of strong-weak pseudo supervision \citep{sohn2020fixmatch} to leverage unlabeled data.
-We set the confidence threshold $\tau = 0.95$ following FixMatch \citep{sohn2020fixmatch}.
+\textbf{Framework:} We employ U-Net~\citep{ronneberger2015u}/V-Net~\citep{milletari2016v} as the supervised baseline architecture for 2D/3D image segmentation, respectively.
+We utilize FixMatch~\citep{sohn2020fixmatch}, MT~\citep{tarvainen2017mean}, and CPS~\citep{chen2021semi} as the base frameworks for self-training, mean-teacher, and co-training, respectively.
+These frameworks are built upon the concept of strong-weak pseudo supervision~\citep{sohn2020fixmatch} to leverage unlabeled data.
+We set the confidence threshold $\tau = 0.95$ following FixMatch~\citep{sohn2020fixmatch}.
 For the hyperparameters of AdaMix, we set the mix-up patch size $S = 32$ and the maximum number of mix-up patches $K = 16$.
-Detailed analysis for these hyperparameters is provided in Section \ref{subsec:hyperparameters}.
-In our experiments, we adopt a combination of cross-entropy and dice loss \citep{milletari2016v} as the segmentation criterion.
+Detailed analysis for these hyperparameters is provided in Section~\ref{subsubsec:hyperparameters}.
+In our experiments, we adopt the dice loss~\citep{milletari2016v} as the segmentation criterion.

-\textbf{Data:} In the 2D image segmentation tasks, all images are resized to $256 \times 256$ for inference, while the outputs are recovered to the original size for evaluation.
+\textbf{Data:} In the 2D image segmentation tasks, all images are resized to $256 \times 256$ for inference, while the outputs are recovered to their original sizes for evaluation.
 For 3D segmentation, we randomly crop $80 \times 112 \times 112 \, (Depth \times Height \times Width)$ patches for training and iteratively crop patches using a sliding window strategy to obtain the final segmentation mask for evaluation.

 \textbf{Evaluation metrics.} Dice similarity coefficient (DSC), Jaccard, average surface distance (ASD), and 95\% Hausdorff distance (95HD) are employed to estimate the segmentation performance in our experiments.